ADNRs/BeeSimulation/README.md

 # BeeSimulation
 BeeSimulation allows users to perform a simple bee simulation.
-Please read release notes for choosing the version that fits your needs the best.
+Please read the release notes for choosing the version that fits your needs the best.

 ## Setup
 + web browser